adoleaa/adole_portfolio/README.md

 the number of people who have reportedly died while sick with Coronavirus the number of people who have reportedly recovered from it

-## Data
-Data is in CSV format and updated daily.
-It is sourced from this upstream repository maintained by the amazing team at Johns Hopkins University Center for Systems Science and Engineering (CSSE) who have been doing a great public service from an early point by collating data from around the world.

-We have cleaned and normalized that data, for example tidying dates and consolidating several files into normalized time series.
-We have also added some metadata such as column descriptions and data packaged it.

-You can view the data, its structure as well as download it in alternative formats (e.g. JSON) from the DataHub:  https://datahub.io/core/covid-19